BeauJoh/thesis/source/11-chapter-3-ode.md

 For 12 of the benchmarks, we measured multiple problem sizes and observed distinctly different scaling patterns between devices.
 This underscores the importance of allowing a choice of problem size in a benchmarking suite.

-####Time
+####Time {#sec:chapter-3-results-time}

-We first present execution time measurements for each benchmark, starting with the Cyclic Redundancy Check {\tt crc} benchmark which represents the Combinational Logic dwarf.
+We first present execution time measurements for each benchmark, starting with the Cyclic Redundancy Check \texttt{crc} benchmark which represents the Combinational Logic dwarf.

 \newcommand{\plotwidth}{0.24\textwidth}